PowChow/datacamp_catDecisionTree/chapter1.md

 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:7d067101e2
+## Find Categorical Variables

-## Methods to check categorical by value
+Sometimes it is not easy to eyeball categorical variable just by looking at

 Use panda functions to determine which variables are categorical - describe() and unique() and plot to check